 Seems obvious, but caffeine stays in your system for much longer than you think.
 Even having a mug of coffee in the morning can cause restlessness at night.
 As far as sugar goes, it is hard to avoid but try to keep away from it before settling in.
 If you must eat sweets, try having them earlier in the day.

 3. Skip alcohol

 Do not drink alcohol hoping it will help you sleep.
 While it may cause you to fall asleep quicker, it will make your slumber less rewarding.
 You will most likely wake up more frequently throughout the night due to discomfort, dehydration symptoms, and the need to use the bathroom.

 Nicotine is stimulating and can interfere with your ability to wind down and prepare for rest.
 So keep away from those cigarette packets and even from people who smoke.

 How Long Does Adderall Stay in Your System?

 Adderall withdrawal usually lasts about 3 weeks as the drug lingers in your system.
-There are a number of unfavorable crash symptoms associated with detoxing and it is not recommended to stop taking your Adderall prescription suddenly without consulting your prescribing doctor first.
+There are several negative crash symptoms associated with detoxing.
+It is not recommended to stop taking your Adderall prescription suddenly without consulting your prescribing doctor first.
 Some adults experience mood swings for as long as 4 months before they feel normal again.

 Is It Possible to Sleep on Adderall?

-If you are still experiencing sleep problems even after consulting your doctor or before you get a chance to see them, there are many options to try before deciding to take on another medication that counteracts Adderall at night.
+If you are still experiencing sleep problems even after consulting your doctor or before you get a chance to see them, there are many options to try before taking on another medication that counteracts Adderall at night.
 So give some of our health tips a shot.
-You have nothing to lose.
-Instead, you certainly have something to gain.
+You have nothing to lose, and instead, you certainly have something to gain.
 We hope this article helps you to get a better sleep starting tonight!